 Scene study focuses on the skills needed by the student to develop vivid characters in imaginary circumstances and to do so with truth and deep emotional understanding.
 By fine tuning these skills, the actor begins to bring his voice to the work with the new abilities he has now gained to express his own artistic choices.
 The goal is for the actor to know his craft with expanded range and knowledge.
 Every actor works every class.
-One of our super star graduates,strong>Adam Sandler, now a Famous Hollywood Actor agrees that Lynette’s acting star classes basically changed his life and career for ever!
+One of our super star graduates, Adam Sandler, now a Famous Hollywood Actor agrees that Lynette’s 5 star acting classes basically changed his life and career for ever!

 Improvisation is part of our on-going scene study classes here in Los Angeles.
 Every acting class starts with specific exercises which are done as improvisations focused on one aspect of the work.
 These exercises are tailor made for the individual actor to explore new territory with more depth and reality.
 The goal is to expand the actor’s range with character, relationship, and emotional truth bringing new ease and spontaneity to the work.
 Every actor works every acting class.

 For our acting classes in Los Angeles, we offer audition techniques in our on-going scene study class.
 In addition, we now also include On Camera classes every 6 weeks for current students.
 This is designed to develop special techniques needed in auditions and on camera.
 Every actor works every class.

 As part of our on-going classes, we offer at no extra charge, some additional services as part of our pledge to deliver the finest training available.

 Every six weeks we offer an On Camera Class to see how each student is progressing with both auditions and work on camera.
 These classes have been hugely successful as each student is able to sit with Lynette while viewing the monitor to discuss their work.
 These classes are very rewarding and the students leave invigorated and excited to advance to the next level.